-Furthermore, we change the number of target spins t while fixing N at 30.
-Fig. 11 shows (a) the fitness, (b) the energy, and (c) the frustration parameter Φ_2 , at N=30 and t=3,6,9,12, and 15.
+Next, we change the number of target spins t while fixing N at 30.
+Figure 9 shows (a) the fitness, (b) the energy, and (c) the frustration parameter Φ_2 , at N=30 and $3 \le t \le 15$.
 The threshold temperature T_S at which the fitness value decreases rapidly increases as t increases from a small value to 9 and decreases for larger t.
-The T_S -dependence of the energy shows non-monotonic behavior, indicating the existence of the local Mattis states at all observed t.
-Similar to the threshold temperature obtained from the fitness value, the temperature at which the energy attains a minimum shows non-monotonic behavior as t increases.
-Further, the range of the plateau with $\Phi_2 = 1$ is maximized at a certain value of t between t = 6 and 9.
-Eventually, the plateau vanishes at t = 12 at least.
+The T_S dependence of the energy shows nonmonotonic behavior, indicating the existence of the local Mattis states for all the values of t studied here.
+Similar to the threshold temperature obtained from the fitness value, the temperature at which the energy takes a minimum value shows nonmonotonic behavior as t increases.
+Further, the range of the plateau with $\Phi_2=1$ is maximized at t=7 and 8.
+Eventually, the plateau vanishes at t=12 at least.
 The PM phase, where the adaptation is not acquired, extends toward the lower temperature region with an increase in t; the LMS phase becomes narrower as t increases.
-Fig. 11 shows that the LMS exists only up to $t \lesssim 0.4N$, and for t > 0.4N, a direct transition from the SG to PM phase occurs with an increase in T_S .
-The LMS region in which robustness and high fitness can be achieved is largest at $t \sim 0.2N$.
+Figure 9 shows that the LMS exists only up to $t \leq 0.4N$, and for t >0.4N, a direct transition from the SG to PM phase occurs with an increase in T_S .
+The LMS region in which robustness and high fitness can be achieved is largest at $t \sim N/4$.
 These findings indicate that there exists an upper limit of t over which the local Mattis states cannot be obtained and that there exists a suitable value of t for stabilizing the local Mattis states for a wide range of T_S .
+The above simulation results are summarized in Fig. 10, where the region of local Mattis state is displayed in the $t/N-T_S$ plane, by fixing N and T_I at 30 and 0.5×10^{-3} , respectively.

-FIG. 10: (color online) The T_S -dependence of (a) the fitness, (b) the energy, and (c) the frustration parameter Φ_2 at N=15, t=3 and N=30, t=6.
+FIG. 8.
+(Color online) The T_S dependence of (a) the fitness, (b) the energy, and (c) the frustration parameter Φ_2 at N=15, t=3, N=20, t=4 and N=30, t=6.
 The temperature T_J is fixed at 0.5×10^{-3} .
 The inset of each figure shows the dependence of each quantity on the temperature rescaled by \sqrt{N} .
 The vertical axis of the inset of (b) is also rescaled by \sqrt{N} .